tara-fenton/git-branches-lesson/README.md

 _initials-branch-name_ is the name of the newly created branch.
 You want to use your initals and a one to two word description of what you are doing on this branch. **Use your initials and a description for all of your branches!** example for this lesson: `tf-js`

-There a command to create a branch without switching to that branch `git branch <initials-branch-name>` but `git checkout -b <initials-branch-name>` is the perferred way and you should use that one for the remainder of the lesson
+There is a command to create a branch without switching to that branch `git branch <initials-branch-name>` but `git checkout -b <initials-branch-name>` is the perferred way and you should use that one for the remainder of the lesson

 Your zsh will now say the name of your branch, not master